Aufbau (journal)

 Aufbau (German for "building up, construction") is a periodical targeted at German-speaking Jews around the globe.
 Founded in 1934 in New York City as a newspaper for German Jewish immigrants, it was reinvented in 2004 in Switzerland as a glossy magazine for German-speaking Jews of the 21st century.
 Hannah Arendt, Albert Einstein, Thomas Mann, and Stefan Zweig wrote for the original publication.
 Until 2004 it was published in New York City.
-It is now published in Zürich.
+It is now published in Zurich.

 History

-The Aufbau was founded by the German–Jewish Club, which was later renamed the New World Club.
+Aufbau was founded by the German–Jewish Club, which was later renamed the New World Club.
 The original purpose of the journal was as a monthly newsletter for the club, which included information and helpful facts for Jewish refugees.

-The Early Years of the Aufbau
+Early years

 1934

 In December, the first issue of the journal was published.

 1935

 In February 1935, the Aufbau released its third publication that highlighted the Heinrich Heine, later renamed the Lorelei, Foundation in New York City, New York.
 Later that year in June, the Aufbau released an issue detailing pro-Nazi groups as a warning for readers in Yorkville.
 The passing of the Nuremberg Laws prompted the Aufbau to respond by continuing to publish their content.
 In November, the focus of the Aufbau changed.
 The focus of the journal shifted from primarily being about the club and community promotion, to depicting more of what was happening to Jewish people in German cities.
 The November issue was the beginning of the Aufbau's evolution and expansion to not only New York Jewish communities, but Jewish communities everywhere.